-A legal note from Marshal Willick about developments – good, bad, and ugly – in the application of family law to cases involving military personnel (part two).
+A legal note from Marshal Willick about developments – good, bad, and ugly – in the application of family law to cases involving military personnel.
+PART TWO

 As set out in the last legal note, family law has accommodated military personnel to facilitate members’ participation and fair treatment in child custody, visitation, and support matters.

 Despite all the advantages handed to them, however, some military members just can’t resist the temptation to ask for even more special treatment.
-The last legal note (posted at https://www.willicklawgroup.com/newsletters) debunked the rationales under which some members claimed that they were not required to support their children on the basis of the entirety of their income (like everyone else in the United States).
+The last legal note (posted here) debunked the rationales under which some members claimed that they were not required to support their children on the basis of the entirety of their income (like everyone else in the United States).

 This note turns to a more insidious, and unfortunately, more prevalent larceny – the rationalizations of various former military members who seek to deprive their spouses of half of the retirement benefits earned during marriage, redirecting those sums into the veterans’ own pockets, by way of misguided appeals to false “patriotism.”